hahnlab/CAFE5/README.md

 -   _model_\_family\_results.txt

     The file will be named Base\_family\_results.txt or Gamma\_family\_results.txt, based on which model is in play.
-It consists of a header line giving the name of each node in the tree, followed by a line consisting of the family ID, an estimate of whether the change is significant(’y’ or ’n’) followed by a series of ’c’ (constant), ’i’ (increasing), or ’d’ (decreasing) showing whether the node is larger, smaller, or consistent with its parent node.
-The characters are separated by tabs.
+	Contains tab-separated values showing the Family ID, the calculated pvalue for the tree, and a flag showing if it is significant based on the pvalue in use (Defaults to 0.05)

-        #FamilyID   pvalue  *   orang   gibbon  chimp   human
+		#FamilyID       pvalue  Significant at 0.05
-        0           0.436   n   d       d       c       c 1           0.209   n   c       i       c       c 2           0.002   y   c       c       i       i
+		0       0.948   n
+		1       0.999   n
+		2       0.007   y

     In the Gamma model, an additional set of probabilities are appended, representing the likelihood of the family belonging to each gamma